Getting lost in a new city

 1. Che cosa cerca la persona che chiede informazioni?

-(What is the person asking for?)
+(What is the person asking for information looking for?)

 2. Quanti incroci deve passare prima di girare?